-Tariffs on imported building materials vary, and are controlled by the Ministry of Finance.
-The individual tariff rates can be found on the Ministry’s website.
+Tariffs on imported building materials vary and are controlled by the Ministry of Finance, where individual tariff rates can be found.

-Depending on the applications, the standards and/or regulations will vary, and in some cases laboratory tests to demonstrate proof of a product’s performance to comply with the regulations may be required, while in other cases, no standards apply.
+Depending on the applications, the standards and/or regulations will vary.
+Laboratory tests to demonstrate proof of a product’s performance to comply with the regulations may be required or no standards apply.

-The Japan Industrial Standards, the Housing Performance Assessment based on the Quality Assurance Law and local building codes are the most relevant regulations the builders refer to.
+Japan Industrial Standards, Housing Performance Assessment based on the Quality Assurance Law and local building codes are the most relevant regulations.

 Marketing your products and services

-- Focus on building long-term relationships with potential customers as Japan is a relationship-based market, especially in the building sector
+- Focus on building long-term relationships with potential customers as it is a relationship-based market, especially in the building sector

 - Demonstrate commitment to your customers